devanshutak25/agent-skills/README.md

-# Claude Skills
+# Agent Skills

-A collection of reference skills for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) that give Claude deep, up-to-date knowledge of specific technologies.
+A collection of reference skills for AI coding agents (Claude Code, Cursor, Codex, Windsurf, and more) that provide deep, up-to-date knowledge of specific technologies.

 ## Skills